Portal to the Past

 The Parrish panel

 Robin Lee is selling the historic and iconic Maxfield Parrish panel.
 This panel is one-of-a-kind, and now you can own a piece of history.
-The panel is on offer for the price of $150,000.
 Serious offers only.
-If interested, please review the essay and photos below and contact Robin.
+If interested, please review the essay and photos below and contact Robin with your offer.

 The Maxfield Parrish panel, examined by Greg Marston, cabinetmaker, antique furniture restorer, and preservationist